dylankiss/odoo-toolkit/README.md

 ### Docker Configuration

 The configuration for the Docker containers is located in the `odoo_toolkit/docker` folder in this repository.
-The [`compose.yaml`](odoo_toolkit/docker/compose.yaml) file defines an `odoo-noble` and `odoo-jammy` service that run the development containers with the right configuration and file mounts, and a `db` service that runs the PostgreSQL server.
+The [`compose.yaml`](odoo_toolkit/docker/compose.yaml) file defines an `odoo-noble` and `odoo-jammy` service that run the development containers with the right configuration and file mounts, and a `postgres`, `mailpit`, and `pgadmin` service that run the PostgreSQL server, the Mailpit server, and the pgAdmin server respectively.

-The development container configuration is laid out in [`noble.Dockerfile`](odoo_toolkit/docker/noble.Dockerfile) and [`jammy.Dockerfile`](odoo_toolkit/docker/jammy.Dockerfile).
+The development container configuration is laid out in [`noble.Dockerfile`](odoo_toolkit/docker/odoo/noble.Dockerfile) and [`jammy.Dockerfile`](odoo_toolkit/docker/odoo/jammy.Dockerfile).

 ### Usage